BlogStrategyJuly 31st, 2023 · 9 min read

 Can-If Solutions: Training ways to think differently about problems

-We talked a lot about the power of framing in past issues.
+We talk often about the power of framing.
 Can-If” sequences work great to run optimism-driven group meetings that reward thinking about solutions instead of the barriers.
 It’s reverse-engineering the successful outcome you don’t have yet, moving backward from your ideal scenario to your current situation.
 Take the following claim:

 We can’t beat the competition.
 They have more resources, a better product, and better positioning.”